Who are CGI members?

 Each year, CGI extends a limited number of complimentary membership invitations to nongovernmental and nonprofit organizations.
 Membership includes an invitation to the Annual Meeting for one individual at the executive director level.

-The complimentary membership application process is extremely competitive.
-To ensure diverse representation of nonprofit organizations at our Annual Meeting, we take into consideration more than the stand-alone merit of each organization.
-We work to ensure a balance of representation that spans geographic reach, organizational size, and issue areas of focus, among other criteria.
+To ensure diverse representation of nonprofit organizations at the Annual Meeting, CGI takes into consideration more than the stand-alone merit of each organization, working to ensure a balance of representation that spans geographic reach, organizational size, and issue areas of focus, among other criteria.